elixir-griffin/griffin/README.md

 Griffin is a framework for building static sites inspired by [11ty](https://www.11ty.dev/), [Hugo](https://gohugo.io/) and others.
 It's purposely made to feel familiar to Elixir and Phoenix users.

 ## Getting started
-Install the latest version of Griffin by following the latest instructions on the hex.pm [package page](https://hexdocs.pm/griffin_ssg/installation.html#griffin)
+Install the latest version of Griffin by following the latest instructions on the hex.pm [documentation page](https://hexdocs.pm/griffin_ssg)